osisoft/OMF-Developer-Companion-Guide/docs/OMF_Quick_Start.rst

   access to create a PI Server, PI Connector Relay, and OMF application nodes.
 You must also be able to establish connections between them, and retrieve the necessary registration information, which you will use in your OMF application for authentication and authorization.
-For more information, see *PI Data Collection Manager* user manual.
+For more information, see the *PI Connector Administration Guide*.

 * PI Connector Relay